Narathu: Accession

-In 1167, Sithu fell violently ill, and Narathu ordered the king moved to the Shwegugyi Temple, which Sithu had built in 1131.
+In 1167, Alaungsithu fell violently ill, and Narathu ordered the king moved to the Shwegugyi Temple, which Sithu had built in 1131.
 According to the chronicles, when the king woke up and realized that he had been moved out of the palace, he was furious.
 Narathu came into the room, and put a blanket over his bedridden father's head.

 He still needed to deal with Min Shin Saw, who had come down with an army to claim the throne.
 Narathu readily submitted, personally leading Min Shin Saw's coronation ceremony.
 After the ceremony, Min Shin Saw was poisoned while eating his first meal as king.

 Reign

 Narathu's conduct lowered the prestige of the empire, and he was deeply unpopular.
 Burdened by his guilt, he shut himself in his palace.
 To atone for the sins, he built the largest of all the Pagan temples, the Dhammayangyi.

-It is said that Narathu does not use water after going to the toilet and because of this the Pateikkaya queen did not let him come near her.
-Narathu became angry.
-However, the new king could not control his violent temper, and killed a queen of his with his bare hands in one of his episodes of violence.
-The queen was a daughter of chief of Pateikkaya, a tributary kingdom in the west in Bengal or near present-day Chin State.
+It is said that Narathu did not use water after using the toilet, and that the Pateikkaya queen did not let him come near her as a result.
+Narathu became angry, and killed a queen of his with his bare hands in a fit of range.
+The queen was a daughter of the chief of Pateikkaya, a tributary kingdom in the west in Bengal (near present-day Chin State).

 Death

 Assassination by Pateikkaya

 The chief of Pateikkaya, angered by Narathu's action, sent a group of eight assassins, disguised as Brahmin astrologers in 1171.
 The eight managed to gain an audience with the king while hiding their swords underneath their robes.
-They quickly fell the king.
+They quickly slew the king.
 When the palace guards rushed in, they all committed suicide.